yasinkbas/NLab-PawCodeGenerator/README.md

 ## Installation

 1. Clone or download this repository
-2. Run the build script to move folder into Paw extensions folder:
+2. Run the build script to move extension into Paw extensions folder:
    ```bash
    ./build.sh
    ```